Top 10 Things to Do in Argyll

 Kilchurn Castle.
-We have to recommend a visit to one of the most photographed castles in Scotland which is 2 miles from the kirk (approx 1/2 mile walk from the car park).
+We have to recommend a visit to one of the most photographed castles in Scotland which is 2 miles from the kirk (approx 1/2 mile walk from the castle car park).
 You can even get a distant view from the Kirk gardens.
+Visit our Kilchurn Castle dedicated webpage to find out more.
 (Don’t forget there are dozens of other castles in Argyll, from visiting the pubic rooms of fairytale Inverary castle, to the views to tiny Castle Stalker).
+Loch Awe itself has 3 other castles.

 Only 4 miles away is the Hollow Mountain – Cruachan Pumped Storage hydro scheme which is open to visitors.
-It is an amazing place to visit.
+It is an amazing place to visit, where the water from Loch Awe is pumped to reservoir high above the loch and then returned to generate electricity.

 Visit Oban.
 Oban is a historic town, the gateway to the Argyll islands and has a wide range of things to do, from just going for a walk and an ice-cream to visiting McCaigs tower.